 Memory for past experiences can be used to inform future behavior.
 However, not all experiences are equally informative for future behavior–in part because some experiences are more memorable than others.
 Although many factors can influence memorability, it is well known that both emotion and reward influence memory.
 Their effects are often studied independently, but in my own work, I seek to advance our understanding of these distinct effects on memory, but also to investigate commonalities in their effects, with the goal of understanding domain-general modulation of memory for motivationally salient information.
 Although biases can provide insight into the functional role of memory, how these biases manifest in decision-making further demonstrate their importance.

 I conduct research across a variety of topics, including emotional memory, risky decision-making, and embodied cognition.
-I study these topics using behavioral paradigms, as well as fMRI, EEG, and structural MRI.
+I study these topics using behavioral paradigms, as well as brain imaging (fMRI and EEG), and brain stimulation.
 Additionally, some studies involve computational modeling--either in the form of advanced statistical methods and machine learning, or through the development of specific models designed to distinguish between particular theoretical hypotheses.
 For more details on projects explicitly designed for methods development, see here.

 Finding me on other websites